mkorpela/overrides/README.rst

     class SuperClass(object):

         def method(self):
-            """This is the doc for method and will be shown in subclass method too!""" return 2
+            """This is the doc for a method and will be shown in subclass method too!""" return 2

     class SubClass(SuperClass):